 You would calm a child or a friend who comes to you feeling scared or anxious, wouldn’t you?
 How about giving that same support and reassurance to yourself?

 17 Trust the process

-Cultivate your faith that you’ll come out of your hiatus eventually.
-You’ll find your next thing.
-You’ll know what’s next for you.
-You’ll find your way eventually.
+Cultivate your faith that you will come out of your hiatus eventually.
+The next wave to surf on will come, eventually.
+You will find your next thing.
+You will know what’s next for you.
+You will find your way eventually.

 So, trust the process.
 And keep the faith!